 There are many creative ways to leverage a foundation to enhance employee engagement.
 The business could establish a matching program, where employees designate charities to which they would like to donate, and their contributions are matched by the employer.
 Similarly, the company could create competition around learning new skills, with the prizes being donations to charities of the employee’s choosing.
 Further, the business could administer scholarship programs for its employees and their families.
 Involving your employees in the donation process is a great way to increase their pride in your company and help them derive meaning from the work they do for it.
 It can build the feeling of family or even equity in your company, helping to increase productivity and employee engagement.

 As an example, PNC has established initiatives in recent years to increase employee engagement.
-Last year, in celebration of the 15th anniversary of PNC Grow Up Great, approximately 52,000 PNC employees received a $25 DonorsChoose gift card, funded by the PNC Foundation, to help preschool teachers obtain high-quality resources and learning experiences for their students.
+In celebration of the 15th anniversary of PNC Grow Up Great, approximately 52,000 PNC employees received a $25 DonorsChoose gift card, funded by the PNC Foundation, to help preschool teachers obtain high-quality resources and learning experiences for their students.
 DonorsChoose is an online charity that connects individual donors with classrooms in need; this effort to engage employees in supporting high-quality early childhood education is part of a $10 million alliance with the DonorsChoose to positively impact pre-K and Head Start classrooms across PNC’s communities.